 This Southern dressing with biscuits and cornbread is a perfect traditional Southern side for your Thanksgiving turkey dinner!

 For some reason, when I was growing up, I didn’t eat dressing.
 I really don’t know why.
 I honestly think it was among those many things that grossed me out for one reason or another even though I’d ever actually eaten it.
-I am pretty sure that the closest I ever came to eating dressing when I was growing up was scraping it off of my turkey when they served turkey & dressing two times a year (near Thanksgiving and Christmas, when they would invite our parents to come eat lunch with us).
+I am pretty sure that the closest I ever came to eating dressing when I was growing up was scraping it off of my turkey when they served turkey & dressing at school two times a year (near Thanksgiving and Christmas, when they would invite our parents to come eat lunch with us).

 Now it’s admission time.
 My enlightenment came from…Stove Top Stuffing.
 I am so embarrassed.
 I don’t even know where that came from.
 For some reason I guess I decided to pick up a box at the grocery store when I was in college and attempting to cook for myself rather than eat in the dining hall.
 And guess what?
 I liked it.